objectiv/objectiv-analytics/bach/docs/source/open-model-hub/index.rst

 analyses and product analytics metrics.
 3. :doc:`Machine learning models <./models/machine-learning/index>`.

-Reliably modeling behavior of users and groups is enabled through configurable :doc:`Identity Resolution <./identity-resolution>`.
+Modeling behavior of users and groups is enabled through configurable :doc:`Identity Resolution <./identity-resolution>`.

-See the :ref:`example notebooks <example_notebooks>` to get started immediately, and install the package directly from PyPI:
+See the :doc:`example notebooks <../example-notebooks/index>` to get started immediately, and install the model hub package directly from PyPI:

 .. code-block:: console